-This post about eating gluten free at Sonic Drive-In is sponsored by Nima Sensor and contains affiliate links.
-Please see my disclosures and disclaimers for details on how I work with brands.
+This post will show you how to approach eating gluten free at Sonic Drive-In and contains affiliate links.
+Please see my disclosures.

-However, a few months ago, I shared a post on Instagram that talked about my love of French fries, and how I despise restaurants for cooking naturally gluten-free fries in their shared fryers with gluten, rendering my favorite junk food no longer free from gluten.
+However, a few months ago, I shared a post on Instagram that talked about my love of French fries, and how I despise restaurants for cooking naturally gluten-free fries in their shared fryers with gluten, rendering my favorite junk food no longer free from gluten and totally cross contaminated.

-A few of of my followers told me that Sonic Drive-In had French fries cooked in a dedicated fry cooker.
+A few of of my followers told me that Sonic had French fries cooked in a dedicated fry cooker.
 My heart skipped a beat.
 Could it be true?
-I love French fries.
-So I’m willing to give any restaurant a try where I can get ’em gluten-free.
+I love French fries so much so that I’m willing to give any restaurant a try where I can get those crispy fries gluten free.

-Sure enough, I looked at Sonic’s website, and, right there on its Allergen Guide, it shows that the fries do not contain wheat or gluten.
+Sure enough, I looked at Sonic’s website, and, right there on the Sonic Allergen Guide, it shows that the fries do not contain wheat or gluten.
 The fried tots, as well, are not cooked in a shared fryer and are considered free from gluten, again, according to Sonic’s Allergen Guide.

 This French fry discovery made me curious about what’s gluten-free at Sonic Drive-In.
 It convinced me to go in for a test-drive.

 A Nima Sensor is a portable gluten detecting device that you can use to test a small portion of your food for gluten.
-It is sensitive enough to detect gluten that might contaminate a French fry if it had been cooked in a shared fryer (such as a fryer used to cook French fries AND breaded chicken nuggets).
+It’s definitely sensitive enough to detect gluten even from cross contamination in a fryer.

 Before I talk about what’s gluten-free at Sonic Drive-In, I have to tell you I had no idea how big this fast-food chain was before writing this post.
 According to Sonic Drive-In, there are more than 3,500 Sonic restaurants in 44 states in the U.S. Wow!